zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-status-codes.md

 ![alt-text](../media/portalfx-debugging/failure.png "Portal Error Message")

-This can happen for a variety of reasons.
+The Web server is returning an unknown error.

-SOLUTION: Use the following steps.
+SOLUTION: Use the following troubleshooting steps.

-* Check the browser console, and look for errors.
+* Check the browser console, and look for errors that describe the error condition in more detail.
 * Click on the failed part.
 With some types of errors, this will add a stack trace to the browser console.
 * Double check the Knockout template for correct syntax.
-* Ensure all variables referenced on the template are available as public properties on the corresponding view model class.
+* Ensure that all variables that are used in the template are public properties on the corresponding view model class.
 * Reset the desktop state.
 * Enable first chance exceptions in the JavaScript debugger.
-* Set break points inside of the view model constructor, and ensure no errors are thrown.
+* Set break points inside the viewModel constructor to ensure no errors are thrown.

+* * *

+<a name="status-codes-and-error-messages-sandboxed-iframe-security"></a>
+### Sandboxed iframe security

+***Error: 'Security of a sandboxed iframe is potentially compromised by allowing script and same origin access'.***

+The Azure Portal should frame the extension URL, as specified in [portalfx-extensions-developerInit-procedure.md](portalfx-extensions-developerInit-procedure.md) and [portalfx-extensions-key-components.md](portalfx-extensions-key-components.md).
+Also see [#console-error-messages](#console-error-messages).

 * * *